Investing

 Represents Ownership Percentage In A Company

-Warren Buffet had around 905 million shares of Apple in 2023.
+Warren Buffett had around 905 million shares of Apple in 2023.
 It means that he should have a good stake in the company.
 If you hold a few shares, then it cannot be calculated in terms of percentage.
 However, that many shares are equivalent to a 6% stake in Apple.

 Not Limited to Stock Ownership